palles77/corona-virus-articles-enquirer/README.md

 # Plans for extension include:
 1. Incorporating Lucene.Net engine to allow for better more accurate search with hits score.
-2. Option for translating articles to other language.
+2. Option for translating articles to other languages.
 3. Option to ask more human like questions.

 # Bugs